GM T1 Vehicle Platform

 - Fifth-gen 2021 Cadillac Escalade / 2021 Cadillac Escalade ESV and newer

-GM is believed to be working on a version of the T1 platform capable of supporting Battery Electric Vehicles (BEVs).
-That version of the architecture is referred to internally as BT1, short for Battery T1.
+GM is working on a version of the T1 platform for Battery Electric Vehicles (BEVs).
+That version of the architecture is referred to internally as the BT1 platform, short for Battery T1.